wp-plugins/ip2location-redirection/readme.txt

 == Screenshots ==

-1. **Country lookup by ip address** - Allow you to perform country lookup by entering a IP address.
+1. Redirect visitor from Nigeria to http://google.com.

 == Changelog ==